esotericenderman/inflamity/docs/FEATURES.md

 - Some mobs, such as iron golems, are now immune to fire!
 - Some entities, such as eggs and ender pearls will no longer have visual fire.
+- Some mobs, such as snow golems, will still take fire damage, but can't burn when outside fire.

 ## Projectiles